apache/beam/website/www/site/content/en/get-started/from-spark.md

 > That's because we can only access the elements of a PCollection
 > from within a PTransform.

+Another thing to note is that Beam pipelines are constructed _lazily_.
+This means that when you _pipe_ `|` data you're only _decalring_ the transformations and the order you want them to happen, but the actual computation doesn't happen.
+The pipeline is run _after_ the `with beam.Pipeline() as pipeline` context has closed.
+The pipeline is then sent to your runner of choice and it processes the data.

+> ℹ️ When the `with beam.Pipeline() as pipeline` context closes,
+> it implicitly calls `pipeline.run()` which triggers the computation to happen.

 A label can optionally be added to a transform using the _right shift operator_ `>>` like `data | 'My description' >> beam.Map(...)`.
 This serves both as comments and makes your pipeline easier to debug.